MarkMakies/RP2040-Quadrature-Decoder/README.md

 I've tested it reliably up to 22kHz.
 My biggest problem was noisy signals, make sure you condition / shield them well.

+It works very well for me as inputs into a PID controller, I hope it helps you.